jenca-adam/awiki/pages/wilde2015recoverability/page.md

 ## Reference

-Mark M. Wilde,Recoverability in quantum information theory,Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, 471(2182), 20150338, May 2015,
+Mark M. Wilde, Recoverability in quantum information theory, Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, 471(2182), 20150338, May 2015,

 ## Abstract
   The fact that the quantum relative entropy is non-increasing with respect to